Accident, sickness and unemployment insurance

 How does ASU insurance affect my sick pay?

 Sick pay varies, depending on where you work.
-Some employers will give you your full salary for a certain time period while you’re ill, with some packages paying you for up to 12 months.
+Some employers will give you your full salary for a certain time period while you’re ill.
+Others may only pay statutory sick pay for up to 28 weeks.

 Can I get insurance for redundancy?